Tokyo — 4-day itinerary

 Asakusa

 200 meters of stalls selling ningyo-yaki (custard cakes shaped like dolls), senbei rice crackers, and traditional crafts.
-The agemanju (deep-fried bean buns) at Asakusa Kokonoe are the move.
+The agemanju (deep-fried bean buns) at Asakusa Kokonoe (~$1 each) are a must — bite one hot, the bean paste burns your tongue, and you can't stop.
+Kimuraya has been making ningyo-yaki by the same family since 1868: 7 cakes for $5.
+Buy one bag and walk-and-eat — that's the rhythm of the shitamachi.

 3. 12:30